We use cookies to understand how people use Depot.

 Additional support

-If you can't find a solution in this guide or the Depot GitHub Actions documentation, reach out to our support team.
+If you can't find a solution in this guide or the Depot GitHub Actions documentation, reach out to support.